Latest Designs for the New Year collection...

 Carat is a vital factor in choosing a diamond, but it’s not the only one.
 By understanding how carat works with cut, colour, and clarity, you can make an informed choice.
 With AYAANI’s Lab Grown Diamond Jewellery, you get the freedom to choose the carat weight you love without compromising on ethics, quality, or budget.

-1. What does 1 carat in diamond mean?
+1. What does 1 carat in a diamond mean?

 A 1-carat diamond weighs 200 milligrams (0.2 grams).